cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 - Gotchas:
     - May not launch if `OBS_VKCAPTURE` is set.
 Perhaps it doesn't like the Vulkan layer?

+### Half-Life: Alyx (Native)
+- Launch Options: `OXR_VIEWPORT_SCALE_PERCENTAGE=70 %command% -novid -nowindow -console -vconsole +vr_msaa 0`
+  - 70% resolution scale, skip intro video, disable spectator window, disable anti-aliasing.
+  - If there are white bars on the edges of your screen, try adding `+vr_fidelity_level_auto 0 +vr_fidelity_level 3` to disable Dynamic Resolution.
+  - To make movement faster, add `+hlvr_continuous_normal_speed 150 +hlvr_continuous_combat_speed 150` (to personal taste).
+- Seems to flip-flop between whether the Native or Proton version wants to work at any given time.
+We'll see how long this lasts.
+- !!
+Loading screens are invisible.
+Just wait for the sound ping then press a trigger and it should continue.
+Subtitles are also missing, but from what I hear this can be fixed with a symlink.
+(I don't care to fix those myself, though)
+- As for performance, this hits my system hard.
+    - Performance is not smooth at all, even on Low Fidelity with these Launch Options disbling things.
+It feels like VRChat. (that is in no way a compliment)
+    - This as abysmal compared to how well it ran on my old WMR headset on Windows with High/Ultra Fidelity, mostly only bogging down towards the ending chapters.
+Very playable despite WMR being WMR.
+    - Maybe the extra overhead of ~2x the pixel count + stream encoding pushes it over the edge? `htop` and `nvtop` stats don't seem to reveal a bottleneck.
+    - One time I restarted the game and it ran like utter rubbish.
+Subsequent runs were the same.
+Later during the zombie-trains room it became unplayably stuttery.
+Recording from the HMD revealed the view flickering around constantly.
+- If you try using hand tracking, the fingers will move as if using Knuckles controllers, but the hands remain at the controllers' positions.

 ### ^ Until You Fall
 - Using GE-Proton7-55, unsure if other versions work.
 - With XRizer, this gets past the black screen and is somehow playable.
 Occasional crash on launch that should be fixed on the latest commits of XRizer.